usc-sail/barista/README.md

 We strongly recommend installing Barista dependencies using the provided scripts (especially the one for installing kaldi) along with GCC-4.8.

-* cd barista/tools
+    cd barista/tools
-* ./install_kaldi.sh 4  # 4 jobs will be run in parallel (make -j 4)
+    ./install_kaldi.sh 4      # 4 jobs will be run in parallel (make -j 4)
-* ./install_libcppa.sh  # if number of jobs is not specified, it defaults to 1
+    ./install_libcppa.sh      # if not specified, number of jobs defaults to 1 ./install_graphviz.sh
-* ./install_graphviz.sh

 Installation
 ------------